armedbear/abcl/doc/design/pathnames/merging-defaults.markdown

 TRUENAME sets DEVICE to :UNSPECIFIC running on non-Windows when resolving a path to a plain file.

+### DIRECTORY sets DEVICE to :UNSPECIFIC

+When the default for the :RESOLVE-SYMLINKS argument to DIRECTORY was changed to nil, DIRECTORY was changed not to always resolve its results via TRUENAME.
+As a result

+    (equal (truename "~/.emacs")
+           (first (directory "~/.emacs")) )

+forms would return nil.
+This is a bit counter to expectations set by CLHS that DIRECTORY "returns a list of pathnames corresponding to the truenames".
+In particular, this breaks the ANSI CL DIRECTORY.[67] tests.
+Thus, under non-Windows we now explicitly normalize DEVICE components which are nil to :UNSPECIFIC for the results of DIRECTORY calls.

 ### Use an implicit type for merging

 In the case for which a merge occurs when DEFAULT-PATHNAME is a JAR-PATHNAME and the following conditions hold:

     1. HOST and DEVICE of the PATHNAME are NIL

     2. The DIRECTORY of the PATHNAME represents an absolute path.

-3. We are not on Windows.
+    3. We are not running under Windows.

 we set the DEVICE to be :UNSPECIFIC.